Description of the Organization

 The Access Services Department is responsible for circulation of library materials, shelving of library materials, interlibrary loan services, reserve services, and photocopying services.
 Typical student responsibilities within the Access Services Department include shelving library materials, working at the Circulation and MultiService Center service desks, processing interlibrary loan requests, photocopying, and moving materials, furniture, and equipment.

-Staff in the Art and Music Collection are responsible for providing reference service in the areas of art, design and music; providing library instruction for library users; developing, maintaining and evaluating the art and music collection; circulating materials housed in the Art and Music Collection (e.g. LPs, CDs, cassettes, videos, scores, slides and prints); providing an environment for listening to and viewing materials, and maintaining course reserves for art and music classes.
-Typical student responsibilities within the Art and Music Collection include providing directional information to library users about collections, facilities and equipment, circulating Art and Music materials, providing basic reference assistance in art, design and music, performing basic bibliographic searches in UNISTAR for collection development purposes, and shelf-reading.
+Staff in the Fine and Performing Arts Collection are responsible for providing reference service in the areas of art, design and music; providing library instruction for library users; developing, maintaining and evaluating the art and music collection; circulating materials housed in the Fine and Performing Arts Collection (e.g. LPs, CDs, cassettes, videos, scores, slides and prints); providing an environment for listening to and viewing materials, and maintaining course reserves for art and music classes.
+Typical student responsibilities within the Fine and Performing Arts Collection include providing directional information to library users about collections, facilities and equipment, circulating fine and performing arts materials, providing basic reference assistance in art, design and music, performing basic bibliographic searches in UNISTAR for collection development purposes, and shelf-reading.

 Staff in Special Collections and University Archives are responsible for housing rare, valuable, and sensitive library material, arranging archival and manuscript material for public use, creating indexes and finding aids for archives and manuscripts, assisting patrons in using special collections, and advising on and off-campus community members on UNI history.
 Typical student responsibilities within Special Collections and Archives include creating indexes and finding aids for archives and manuscripts, clipping material for historical files, shelving materials, arranging and processing archives and manuscripts, and keyboarding historical data.